Battle of Fontenoy: Battle

+Ingoldsby's brigade was irresolutely handled and halted time after time; and after waiting as long as possible, Campbell's cavalry moved forward and spread out across the plain, immediately becoming an excellent target of the French cannonade that killed its commander and drove it back.
 Growing impatient, at 7:00 a.m., Cumberland ordered Ingoldsby to abandon his assault on the Redoubt d'Eu and join the main column, although he failed to inform Ligonier.
 As the Dutch advanced on Fontenoy, they were fired on by French troops in the nearby walled cemetery and fell back with heavy losses.
 At 9:00 a.m., Ligonier sent an aide instructing Ingoldsby to attack the Redoubt d'Eu immediately and was apparently horrified when Ingoldsby shared his change of orders.
 At 10:30 a.m., the Dutch assaulted Fontenoy again, supported by the 42nd Foot; after some initial success, they were forced to retreat, and at 12:30 p.m., Cumberland ordered the central column forward.